 An introduction to nature writing.
 Various authors and historical periods may be covered.
 Focus on the personal essay, but poetry and fiction may also be considered.
 Writing assignments will be required.
 Cross-listed: English 243/Environmental Studies 243.
 Students may receive credit for only one of the two cross listed courses.
 Prerequisite: Any Writing-Based Inquiry Seminar (WBIS 188), or English 101, or English 110.

 An examination of selected Japanese literary works, with a focus on the significance of nature in Japanese literature.
 All texts are in English translation.
 Cross-listed: English 244/Environmental Studies 244.
 Students may receive credit for only one of the two cross listed courses.
 Prerequisite: Any Writing-Based Inquiry Seminar (WBIS 188), or English 101, or English 110.
 Writing assignments will be required.

 A core course for Environmental Studies that will provide an overview of: 1) scientific principles on which studies of the environment are based; 2) current understandings of environmental problems from a scientific perspective; and 3) evaluation of scientific evidence.
 Prerequisite: Restricted to Environmental Studies majors and minors, or by permission.

 Environment and Society (SS)

-Examines relationship between social structure, culture and natural environments; compares different modes of production and cultural systems.
+Examines relationships between social structure, culture and natural environments; compares different modes of production and cultural systems.
 Examines economic, political and ideological structures of industrial and industrializing societies.
 Analyzes the impact of these structures upon natural environments and analyzes the impact of natural environment upon these structures.
-Sociology 261/Environmental Studies 261/Political Science 261 Students may receive credit for only one of the three cross-listed courses.
+Sociology 261/Environmental Studies 261/Political Science 261.
+Students may receive credit for only one of the three cross-listed courses.
 Special course fees may apply.

 Environmental Studies 272 3 (crs.)